Introducing 3DCNN ResNets for ASD full-body kinematic assessment: a comparison with hand-crafted features: Introduction

 \section{Introduction}

-Autism Spectrum Disorder (ASD) is a complex neurodevelopmental condition marked by social communication difficulties and restricted, repetitive patterns of behaviors and interests\citep{DSM-5}.
-Detecting ASD at an early age is vital for initiating timely interventions that can significantly enhance the quality of life for affected children \citep{jl1996behavioral}.
-However, current diagnostic methods rely heavily on subjective assessments, highlighting the pressing need for more objective, quantifiable means of detection.
+Autism Spectrum Disorder (ASD) is a complex neurodevelopmental condition marked by social communication difficulties and restricted, repetitive patterns of behaviors and interests\cite{DSM-5}.
+Detecting ASD at an early age is vital for initiating timely interventions that can significantly enhance the quality of life for affected children \cite{jl1996behavioral}.
+However, current diagnostic methods rely heavily on expert assessments which typically involve high costs \cite{high_costs}, highlighting the pressing need for more objective, quantifiable means of detection.

-Recently, motor abnormalities have surfaced as promising early biomarkers for ASD \citep{bhat-impairments}.
-These abnormalities encompass a wide range of characteristics, from gross motor impairments affecting whole-body coordination and postural control to fine motor deficits affecting dexterity, handwriting, and object manipulation \citep{autism-kanner, autism-leary, autism-Mcphillips, autism-kaur, autism-lim, autism-stins, autism-dewey, autism-fleury, autism-crippa, autism-vabalas}.
+Recently, motor abnormalities have surfaced as promising early biomarkers for ASD \cite{bhat-impairments}.
+These abnormalities encompass a wide range of characteristics, from gross motor impairments affecting whole-body coordination and postural control to fine motor deficits affecting dexterity, handwriting, and object manipulation \cite{autism-kanner, autism-leary, autism-Mcphillips, autism-kaur, autism-lim, autism-stins, autism-dewey, autism-fleury, autism-crippa, autism-vabalas}.
 Additionally, stereotypical motor movements (SMMs) have also garnered significant attention for early diagnosis.
-SMMs refer to repetitive motions such as hand-flapping, finger-flicking, body rocking, body spinning, or head banging, that occur without a clear purpose or goal \citep{autism-peter}, with approximately 44\% of patients reporting some form of SMM \citep{2010clinical}.
-Remarkably, these movements tend to emerge before the age of 3, with around 80\% of cases displaying repetitive movements by the age of 2 \citep{harris}.
-While the appearance rate of this symptom may not be exceptionally high, it underscores the potential for quantitatively studying the motor qualities of the ASD population, in conjunction with other motor abnormalities, as a means of understanding and diagnosing ASD in young population.
+SMMs refer to repetitive motions such as hand-flapping, finger-flicking, body rocking, body spinning, or head banging, that occur without a clear purpose or goal \cite{autism-peter}.
+Remarkably, these movements tend to emerge before the age of 3, with around 80\% of cases displaying repetitive movements by the age of 2 \cite{harris}.
+While the appearance rate of this symptom may not be exceptionally high, with approximately 44\% of patients reporting some form of SMM \cite{2010clinical}, it underscores the potential for quantitatively studying the motor qualities of the ASD population, in conjunction with other motor abnormalities, as a means of understanding and diagnosing ASD in young population.